 Women own 48% of the businesses selling in the Amazon.com store, according to a recent poll of Amazon sellers.
 Based on sales data from April 2020 to January 2021, Amazon sellers have seen a 55 percent year-over-year growth in sales during the COVID-19 pandemic.
 Luna Sundara is part of that.
 Manay's business has grown, as more customers treat their senses to small pleasures like incense and essential oils.

 She relishes the extra work and challenges that growth puts on her plate.
 "I'm following my heart, and I believe in this project," she said.
 "And I'm going to do it until I can't.
 I'm very happy."

 We strongly support the rights of immigrants and immigration reform

 Amazon believes the U.S. should welcome the best and the brightest talent from around the world.
-It’s imperative for our country’s competitiveness.
+It’s imperative for our country's competitiveness.
 Amazon has hundreds of thousands of employees in the U.S. from all backgrounds who are dedicated to inventing on behalf of and serving our customers.
-We support and lobby for immigration reform, including a legal pathway to citizenship for Dreamers and reforms to the green card and high-skilled visa programs, as well as actively participating in legal challenges to the travel ban.
+We support and lobby for immigration reform, including a legal pathway to citizenship for Dreamers and reforms to the green card and high-skilled visa programs.
 Learn more about Our Positions.